 The Form W-2 you receive from your employer has a box used to indicate whether you were covered for the year.
-The "Retirement Plan" box should be checked if you were covered.
+The "Retirement plan" box should be checked if you were covered.

-Reservists and volunteer firefighters should also see Situations in Which You Are Not Covered, later.
+Reservists and volunteer firefighters should also see Situations in Which You Aren't Covered, later.

-If you are not certain whether you were covered by your employer's retirement plan, you should ask your employer.
+If you aren't certain whether you were covered by your employer's retirement plan, you should ask your employer.